 The patriarchal framework of justice which reflects gendered stereotypes, cultural and traditional prejudice has to change.
-Whilst there is slow progress in implementation, international law is drifting inexorably into recognising the integrated role of human rights in addressing sexual violence, Madeleine Rees analyses how this can be done.
+Whilst there is slow progress in implementation, international law is drifting inexorably into recognising the integrated role of human rights in addressing sexual violence.

 This article was first published on 26 May 2013.
 It is republished to coincide with the Global Summit to End Sexual Violence in Conflict being held in London, June 10-13th.